top of page

 Rules of Play

-All WCASA league games will be played according to current F.I.F.A. laws with the exceptions or additions as noted in the WCASA Laws of the Game
+All WCASA league games will be played according to current FIFA laws with the exceptions or additions as noted in the WCASA Laws of the Game

 Each player of any WCASA league game must meet all of the following requirements: